 A lot of our guests are solo travelers, and they choose a HI USA hostel because we have free events and tours designed to not only let you explore the destination, but also meet other guests.
 Many lifelong friendships start in hostels!

 Do I have to make a reservation to stay at a hostel?

 Although not required, hostel reservations are always advised to avoid disappointment, particularly during the summer months and holidays.
 Reservations are always recommended for private rooms and groups.

 Do hostels have kitchens?

-Yes, most HI hostels do offer self-catering kitchens.
-These are another way that hostels can save you money.
-They are usually equipped with basic cooking utensils including pots, pans, and dishes.
-Hostel kitchens are also a great meeting place where you can sit around and talk with fellow guests for hours on end comparing travel notes.
+Yes, HI USA hostels offer kitchens that hostellers are welcome to use.
+Our kitchens are typically equipped with basic cooking utensils including pots, pans, and dishes, and a place to store your food.
+Hostel kitchen and dining areas are a great meeting place where you can prepare a meal and eat with new friends, or sit around and talk with fellow travelers comparing travel notes.

-Yes, based on availability, all HI hostels can accommodate groups.
+All HI USA hostels can accommodate groups, subject to availability.
 However, we know from experience that each group is unique and therefore a little extra care and attention may be required when it comes to arranging accommodations and itinerary planning.
-This is where we can connect you directly with the staff at the destination hostel to ensure that we have all your needs covered.
+We can connect you directly with the staff at the destination hostel to ensure that we have all your needs covered.
 Learn more